Thespee/Workout-tracker/README.md

 ## User Stories
 ### PHASE 1
 As a user, I want to be able to:
+- create a user
 - plan sets, reps, and rpe for an exercise
-- record weight for each set
 - make a workout plan (list of exercises)
+- view workout plans

+Things I did not do because I am bad at time management:
+- record weight for each set (done!)
-- change an exercise in a workout plan
+- change an exercise in a workout plan (done!)
 ### PHASE 2
 As a user, I want to be able to:
 - save a workout on file
 - load a workout from file
 - save a cumulative list of exercises to file
 - load exercises from that list into workouts

+A few other things I did from phase 1 as a clever way to procrastinate on doing actually useful things:
+- as a user I want to be able to see my workout history